parapluu/Concuerror/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 The main repository's Issues are intended for bug reports and fixes.

+## Code of Conduct

+This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct][Contributor Covenant Code of Conduct].
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to info@concuerror.com .

 Thanks! :heart:

 [@aronisstav](https://github.com/aronisstav)